EthWorks/ethereum.rb/README.md

 ## Compatibility and requirements

-* Tested on parity, might work with geth
+* Tested with parity 1.4.8, might work with geth
+* Tested with solc 0.4.8
 * Ruby 2.x
 * UNIX/Linux or OS X environment

 ## Prerequisites